What is PPC? The All-Encompassing PPC Guide

 Before you enter keywords into a tool, we recommend having a spreadsheet of all the keywords that you’re interested in targeting.
 This will help you keep track of important information regarding those target terms.

-If the information you see on a tool makes you shy away from that keyword (whether the CPC is too high for your budget, or it has extremely high competition), cross it off your list so you have a clean, uncluttered sheet.
+If the information you see on a tool makes you shy away from that keyword (whether the CPC is too high for your budget, or whether it has extremely high competition), cross it off your list so you have a clean, uncluttered sheet.

 The keywords you target